 Also known as Frequency Regulation, Speed Regulation, Speed Sensitivity, Speed Error and others.
 Percent droop is the percent change in nominal frequency that will cause generator output to change from no Load to full Load.
-It is the change in steady state rotor speed, expressed in percent of rated speed, when power output is gradually reduced from rated to zero power.
+For synchronous Resources, it is the change in steady state rotor speed, expressed in percent of rated speed, when power output is gradually reduced from rated to zero power.
 A common percent droop setting is 5% for both high and low frequency excursions.